pirmd/gostore/README.md

       can also manually edit the metadata before saving them in the store;
     - `export`: copy requested record to the given location (usually your ebook-reader for eupb);
+    - `list`: list records from the store.
+It accepts wildcards pattern.
-    - `list`: search the store for existing matching records.
+    - `search`: search the store for existing matching records.
 Search query is based on [bleve](https://blevesearch.com/) and adopt its [query](https://blevesearch.com/docs/Query-String-Query/) language;
     - `info`: get the information known about the given record;
     - `edit`: offer the user to edit information stored about the given